-The only pets allowed in college residences are fish.
+The only pets allowed in college residences are fish and service animals.
 All other types of pets are expressly forbidden due to sanitation and health and safety reasons.
 Tank size for any fish must not exceed a 10 gallon capacity.